 This financial report is designed to provide a general overview of the Town's finances, comply with finance-related laws and regulations, and demonstrate the Town's commitment to public accountability.
 If you have questions about this report or need additional financial information, contact the Town Finance Department at 579 Exeter Road, Lebanon, Connecticut 06249.

-Statement of net position June 30, 2019
+Town of Lebanon, Connecticut Statement of net position June 30, 2019